 Kahului home prices are not only among the most expensive in Hawaii, but Kahului real estate also consistently ranks among the most expensive in America.

-Kahului is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kahului is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kahului is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Kahului who work in maintenance occupations (13.19%), sales jobs (11.77%), and office and administrative support (10.71%).
+There are especially a lot of people living in Kahului who work in maintenance occupations (13.19%), sales jobs (11.77%), and office and administrative support (10.72%).

-Kahului is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Kahului is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The education level of Kahului citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.48% of adults 25 and older in Kahului have a college degree.